pablodecm/paper-inferno/paper/paper.md

 classification proxies are used, matching the number of mixture classes in the problem considered.
-Instead, for inference-aware classification the number of output nodes can be arbitrary and will be denoted with $b$, corresponding to the dimensionality of the sample summary statistic.
+Instead, for inference-aware classification the number of output nodes can be arbitrary and will be denoted with $b$, corresponding to the dimensionality of the sample summary statistics.
 The final layer is followed by a softmax activation function and a temperature $\tau = 0.01$ for inference-aware learning to ensure that the differentiable approximations are closer to the true